FreeRADIUS/wiki.freeradius.org/version4/stats.md

 For dynamic clients, we need to look at `NAS-IP-Address` or `NAS-Identifier`, *instead* of `src IP`.
 That's likely an optional additional key for the stats module.

+It's probably best to have protocol-specific stats modules, as different statistics will need different things.

 ### Querying the stats